Updated: Oct 17

 Soy wax, as we mentioned, is a soy bean by-product and is classified as a vegetable wax.
 After being initially harvested, the soy beans are first cleaned, cracked, hulled, and finally rolled into flakes.
 The oil can then be extracted from the flakes and hydrogenated, giving the wax its solid candle texture.
 The majority of the world's soybeans are grown right here in the United States, with the top producing states being Illinois, Iowa and Indiana.
 Soy beans are a clean, long-burning, responsible and renewable source of wax.

 The Dainty Blossom Co. couples our soy wax with lead-free wicks and fine fragrance oils, bringing you top quality products that are safe for your family, Eco-friendly, and carbon neutral.
-(Tip 2: Buy soy products.)
+(Tip 2: Buy soy or blend products.)

 Paraffin wax, as we mentioned, is used by many large candle manufacturers.
 It is a soft, solid wax derivable from petroleum, coal or oil shale...